 High School Basketball Game Brawl

 "I was really disappointed when I saw the video," he said.
 "The fact that we had the game completed, and we are in the handshake line, that's a point we want to respect the game."

 For the brawl, the PUHSD has handed out some punishments, according to 12 News:

-— Cesar Chavez will forfeit its next game against Tolleson High School
+— Cesar Chavez would forfeit its next game against Tolleson High School

-— All players involved will be punished according to the code of conduct and receive a minimum of a three-game suspension
+— All players involved would be punished according to the code of conduct and receive a minimum of a three-game suspension

 — The Cesar Chavez basketball team would issue a formal apology to Skyline High School and Central High School, which hosted the tournament.

 This post was originally published on December 5, 2019.